blockspacer/fuchsia-cobalt/docs/clang-tidy.md

     with a mix of private and public members, but all public is fine.
  - `modernize-avoid-c-arrays` - Cobalt makes use of raw C arrays in some performance critical calculations.
- - `modernize-concat-nested-namespaces` - Cobalt currently needs to maintain compatibility with c++11, which does not support nested namespaces.
  - `modernize-deprecated-headers` - Cobalt uses old-style C headers
  - `modernize-raw-string-literal` - the check was suggesting to convert `\xFF` literals, which we'd rather keep in the escaped form.